 10:00-17:00 (GMT)

-This exhibition presents three years of practice-led PhD research by Zhongjing Jiang 江中靖, exploring loneliness, intimacy, and the shifting boundaries between humans and machines.
-The research was conducted at the University for the Creative Arts (UCA), UK, under the supervision of Professor Jean Wainwright, Dr Noradila Nordin, and John Zhang.
+This exhibition presents an ongoing practice-led project by Zhongjing Jiang 江中靖 exploring loneliness, intimacy, and the shifting boundaries between humans and machines.

-At the heart of the installation stands Zhongjing 2.0, a humanoid robotic head modelled on the artist’s own face and animated by a large language model.
-Both self-portrait and speculative companion, the robot embodies a paradoxical presence—at once personal and machinic, emotional and algorithmic.
-It does not speak to solve loneliness, but to imagine the possibility of machinic companionship.
+At its centre stands Zhongjing 2.0, a humanoid robotic head modelled on the artist’s own face and animated by a large language model.
+Both self-portrait and speculative companion, it blurs the line between presence and absence, emotion and code.

 Artist Bio

 Zhongjing was awarded the “Artron Cup” Photographer of the Year Award and has exhibited her work through solo and group exhibitions in cities including Shenzhen, Guangzhou, Bangkok, Paris, Cincinnati, and Los Angeles.
-Her essay collection Unbreakable String (《散珠儿》, 2016) and photo book The Soloist’s Hermitage (《瓜虫》, 2023) were both published by Guangdong People’s Publishing House.
+Her essay collection Scattered Rosary (《散珠儿》, 2016) and photo book The Soloist’s Hermitage (《瓜虫》, 2023) were both published by Guangdong People’s Publishing House.

 Her early practice explored loneliness and human presence through film photography, with major series such as Shadows and Elegance, Word Game, Love is Death, and Wood and Rock.
 Since 2022, she has expanded her research into robotic art, combining artificial intelligence, experimental aesthetics, and human–robot interaction to examine how emotional companionship might be reimagined through machine presence.